Closed: Petition for certiorari denied by the U.S. Supreme Court

 She fell behind on her 2018 property taxes, but with her family’s help, Chelsea paid nearly all of what she owed, including her 2019 and 2020 taxes.
 However, she mistakenly underpaid her 2018 property taxes based on incorrect information from a local government employee.

-As a result, neither Chelsea nor her family realized she had an outstanding tax bill or that she would soon lose it.
+As a result, neither Chelsea nor her family realized she had an outstanding tax bill or that she would soon lose her home.
 On August 2, 2021, the county sold her home at auction for $106,500 and kept all the money—$102,636 more than she owed in taxes, penalties, interest, and fees.

 Just one year earlier, the Michigan Supreme Courtaffirmed it is unconstitutional for counties to keep more than they’re owed when collecting property taxes through the foreclosure process.
 In that case, PLF represented Uri Rafaeli in challenging Oakland County, Michigan, and its treasurer, who pocketed nearly $25,000 over an $8.41 tax debt owed on Uri’s rental property.